-The TOE shall implement the functionality to enrol a user for biometric verification and bind the template to the user only after successful authentication of the user to the TOE environment using an alternative authentication mechanism.
+The TOE shall implement the functionality to enrol a user for biometric verification and bind the template to the user only after successful authentication of the user using NBAF.
 The TOE shall create templates of sufficient quality in order to meet the relevant error rates for biometric verification.